 .png)

-Here’s a detailed look at what each Wix website pricing plan includes, what you’re paying for, and who it’s best for:
+Here’s a detailed look at what each Wix website pricing plan includes.

 Wix Free plan

-The Wix Free plan gives you access to the full Wix Editor, but it comes with strict limits.
-It’s meant for testing or very simple personal sites.
+The Wix Free plan gives users basic access to the full Wix Editor.
+It’s meant for testing or very simple and minimal sites.

 Wix Free plan features: